its3li/its3li/README.md

 # Hi there, I'm Ali 👋 Front-End Developer from Egypt 🇪🇬

 Welcome to my corner of GitHub!
-Since 2022, I've been diving into web development, focusing on building websites and apps that are **fast, easy to use, and don't cause headaches to maintain**.
+Since 2022, I've been into web development, focusing on building websites and apps that are **fast, easy to use, and don't cause headaches to maintain**.

 I'm also really interested in **AI tools and prompt engineering**, figuring out cool ways they can make web development even better.